 What about using beta-glucan supplements to reduce cholesterol?

 Beta-glucans, found in oats and barley, have been shown to lower blood cholesterol.
-A daily intake of 3g of oat or barley beta-glucan would be necessary – some people find this easy to achieve by eating oat porridge, cereals, and various other wholegrain foods.
+A daily intake of 3g of oat or barley beta-glucan would be necessary – this tends to be between two and four portions of oat or barley products, such as oat porridge, cereals, and pearl barley.
 It’s also possible to use supplements alongside this.